 Small Foundation has chosen to focus on SSA, and, in particular, rural areas, as hundreds of millions of people in these areas live their lives in extreme poverty.
 Small Foundation aims to maximise its contribution to the elimination of extreme poverty by focusing its activities here and seeking to help catalyse the proliferation of sustainable income-generating opportunities for extremely poor people in rural areas.
 It seeks to do this by identifying and supporting highly-leveraged interventions that improve the business ecosystem for on-farm and off-farm micro, small and medium enterprises (MSMEs) by expanding access to knowledge, finance, technology, skilled human resources and markets.
 It aims to do this in ways that are effective, sustainable and scalable.

 b.
 Strategies for achieving objectives

-Small Foundation has undertaken significant work on defining its strategy over the past five years and continues to consider its strategy on an on-going basis.
-Based on this work, the Company has adopted the following Vision, Mission and Goal:
+Small Foundation continues to consider its strategy on an on going basis.
+The Company has adopted the following Vision, Mission and Goal:

 Vision: Africa free from extreme poverty by 2030.